no

 | location |

-The following table summarizes the location and amounts of the Company’s realized and unrealized gains and losses on derivative contracts in the Company’s unaudited condensed consolidated statements of operations for the three and nine months ended March 31, 2024 and 2023 (in thousands).
+The following table summarizes the location and amounts of the Company’s realized and unrealized gains and losses on derivative contracts in the Company’s unaudited condensed consolidated statements of operations for the three months ended September 30, 2024 and 2023 (in thousands).
 “Realized gain (loss) on derivative contracts” represents all receipts (payments) on derivative contracts settled during the period.
 “Unrealized gain (loss) on derivative contracts” represents the net change in the mark-to-market valuation of the derivative contracts.

 under ASC 815 |